How To Become a Lobbyist

 Master’s degrees are quite common among lobbyists.
 There is some flexibility regarding the type of master’s degree you should earn.
 Some lobbyists, for example, hold degrees in economics, political science or public relations.

-However, if you’re certain that you wish to become a lobbyist, a degree closely related to government would be an excellent choice.
-One great option is a Master of Public Administration (MPA) with an Emphasis in Government and Policy.
+However, if you’re certain that you wish to become a lobbyist, a degree closely related to government could be a good choice.
+One option is a Master of Public Administration (MPA) with an Emphasis in Government and Policy.

-An MPA in government and policy allows you to develop competencies in the inner workings of public sector organizations.
-You’ll learn about public governance, administrative processes and reform.
-You’ll also develop strong leadership skills, and explore important concepts like ethics in public governance.
+An MPA in government and policy can allow you to develop competencies in the inner workings of public sector organizations.
+You can learn about public governance, administrative processes and reform.
+You’ll also have the opportunity to develop strong leadership skills and explore important concepts like ethics in public governance.

 Although the curriculum will vary from one school to the next, MPA students can generally expect to study topics such as the following: